| REBREATHERS |

 There is the possibility to bypass the constant flow of the oxygen when the consumption is higher than the delivered amount.
 This valve should be placed in a convenient place but safe enough to prevent accidental activation or damage.
 The right side of the rebreather at the lower end seems right.

 A lot of heat is generated in a rebreather.
 A way to dispose the heat is necessary.
 There are different ways to cool down the air.
-Some constructions use sealed tubes with low melting point salts like potasium phosphate hydrate.
-This is rather heavy and and only useable till all the cristals have melted.
+Some constructions use sealed tubes with low melting point salts like potassium phosphate hydrate.
+This is rather heavy and only useable till all the crystals have melted.
 Other designs use ice instead of salts.
-It has been proved that this method is not feasable for our goal.
-The ice provokes condensation generating more heat than the ice can take absorb by melting.
-An other way of cooling is a heat exchanger.
+It has been proved that this method is not feasible for our goal.
+The ice provokes condensation generating more heat than the ice can take absorb by melting. another way of cooling is a heat exchanger.
 This with the extra help of water evaporating on the surface seems to be the way to go.
 This passive method can be given an extra boost by adding an extra fan forcing the evaporation of the water.
 See also chapter 7.

 3.10.
 Oxygen sensors

 Another gas in the loop will be CO2.
 Normally this gas should be absorbed by the scrubber.
-But there is the possibilty of a break through of the scrubber or that all the lime in the scrubber is depleted.
-10 % CO2in the loop means a certain death.
+But there is the possibility of a breakthrough of the scrubber or that all the lime in the scrubber is depleted.
+10 % CO2 in the loop means a certain death.
 Problem is that for the moment there is no decent (cheap) way of measuring CO2 in moist air.
 The only way we can check this is to be on alert for the symptoms of CO2 intoxication.
 Therefor we will monitor a list of different parameters of the system each five minutes.
-These parameters could be monitored automaticly but it is better that the explorer checks the system himself.
-This as a self test.
-If we don't succeed in this simple task due to concentration problems or fatige then there are indeed troubles.
+These parameters could be monitored automatically but it is better that the explorer checks the system himself.
+This as a self-test.
+If we don't succeed in this simple task due to concentration problems or fatigue then there are indeed troubles.
 That's also the reason why we go with two persons, to check each other with this task.
 The moment there are problems we have to end the exploration and return to base.

 3.11.
 Pressure gauge